 Deliverables Due date 1.
 Activity 1 - Strategic resource planning and management Strategic zone policy planning meets the future requirements of industry.
 Ongoing Zone policy templates and procedures remain up to date with changing circumstances that impact on zone policy development.
 Ongoing Allocation of Subtidal Mollusc (mussel) lease and licences within an existing aquaculture zone is in accordance with the respective zone's prescribed requirements including processes related to the Aquaculture Tenure Allocation Board (ATAB).
 Ongoing Internal policies and guidelines that flow from the amendments to the Act and Regulations are developed; such Sector-based aquaculture strategies, and ATAB procedures etc. Ongoing Implementation of Renewal Guidelines in determining renewal terms of leases and corresponding licences.
 Ongoing Review zones with mussel allocations, for use, productivity and commonly occurring operational concerns.
 Ongoing Commence implementation of the reviewed Aquaculture (Zones - Lower Eyre Peninsula) Policy 2013.
-30 June 2023 Continuing to implement the Standard Lease and Licence Conditions Policy.
-Ongoing Implementation of a legally sound system to provide security for rehabilitation of aquaculture lease sites for all major marine aquaculture sectors.
+30 June 2024 Continuing to implement the Standard Lease and Licence Conditions Policy.
 Ongoing 2.
 Activities 2 & 3 - Zone policy review and development of new regions or emerging sectors Consideration of aquaculture zones in suitable areas for the creation of new locations for the farming of mussels and other species.
 All tasks associated with zone policy development activities are undertaken and completed.
 Ongoing Maintenance of core policy development activities and processes, including industry consultation and liaison.
 Ongoing Ongoing liaison and consultation with relevant government departments and prescribed bodies in relation to zone policy development.
-Ongoing PIRSA Fisheries and Aquaculture works with the South Australian Research and Development Institute Aquatic Sciences (SARDI) to Ongoing develop outcomes in relation to provisions within a zone policy that refer to changes in prescribed maximum biomass or zone locations 3.
-Activity 4 - Provide input to, and alignment with, broader State and national policy development activities and planning frameworks that Impact on South Australian aquaculture zone development processes Ongoing input to broader State and national policy, legislative and planning frameworks that influence finfish zone development processes such as Marine Parks and marine mining activity.
+Ongoing PIRSA Fisheries and Aquaculture works with the South Australian Research and Development Institute Aquatic Sciences (SARDI) to develop outcomes in relation to provisions within a zone policy that refer to changes in prescribed maximum biomass or zone locations Ongoing

+3. Activity 4 - Provide input to, and alignment with, broader State and national policy development activities and planning frameworks that Impact on South Australian aquaculture zone development processes Ongoing input to broader State and national policy, legislative and planning frameworks that influence finfish zone development processes such as Marine Parks and marine mining activity.
 Ongoing Ongoing participation in broader government processes, at a national and state level.
 Ongoing